fbauer/fbauer.github.com/_posts/2012-12-24-merging-email-archives.md

 ...
 {% endhighlight %}

+After this step, I ended up with an empty `drafts` folder, so I deleted it.

-python -i is a very powerful feature in cases where the usual output of a script is human readable and hard to post-process, but an internal data structure is available that can be accessed directly from an interactive interpreter.
+`python -i` is a very powerful feature in cases where the usual output of a script is human readable and hard to post-process, but an internal data structure is available that can be accessed directly from an interactive interpreter.
 It is a good idea to always strive for a code structure in scripts that allows this workflow.
-I.e. provide a main routine that returns a result and a passes this result on to a reporting function inside an 'if __name__ == "__main__":' block.
+I.e. provide a main routine that returns a result and a passes this result on to a reporting function inside an `if __name__ == "__main__":` block.